 Q: Will my child need to pass a swim test to participate in the program?

-In general, we do not allow children to swim in our camps.
-Five and six year old children are allowed to go up a little past their ankles.
-Seven to twelve year old children can go up to their knees or waist if they are specifically enrolled in a water based camp that allows snorkeling or deeper water net collections.
-In those cases, your child will be expected to complete a swim test.
+Unless specifically listed in the program description, we do not allow children to swim in our camps.
+Five and six year old children are allowed to go up a little past their ankles and seven to twelve year old children can go up to their knees.
+For camps that list swimming, snorkeling, or kayaking programs, your camper will be asked to complete a swim test.
 If they pass, they will be able to participate in the activity wearing a less restrictive flotation belt.
 If they do not pass, they will be required to wear a life vest.
-We will provide flotation devices for all students that require one, but campers are also encouraged to bring their own if they have one available.
+We will provide flotation devices for all students that require one, but campers are permitted to bring their own if they have one available.
 It must be Coast Guard approved and in proper condition.

 Q: Where should I drop my child off for their program sessions?